EemanAbbasi/profile/_portfolio/portfolio-1.md

 ---
-title: "Name of Your Project"
+title: "Ecology of Stomach Cancer Microbiome"
 excerpt: "A brief description of your project <br/><img src='/images/path_to_your_image.png'>"
 collection: portfolio
 ---